cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 On the legal/administrative side, Let's Encrypt certificate authority operates for the public’s benefit and is a service provided by the Internet Security Research Group (ISRG), a California public benefit corporation.

-Regarding [Let's Encrypt results](https://letsencrypt.org/stats/) ten years after its birth, they are really impressive and as Sarah Gran points out, so is the global HTTPS usage:
+Regarding [Let's Encrypt results](https://letsencrypt.org/stats/) ten years after its birth, they are really impressive (over 700M active certificates, over [60%](https://w3techs.com/technologies/details/sc-letsencrypt) of all the public TLS server certificates) and as Sarah Gran points out, so is the global HTTPS usage:

-> *"Our stated mission from day one was to get the web to 100% encryption.
-When we started issuance, only about 39% of website visits were HTTPS.
+> *"When we started issuance, only about 39% of website visits were HTTPS.
 Today, it’s nearly 95% in the United States, and over 83% globally.
 We still have work to do, but we are proud of the progress we’ve made over the last ten years" -- **Sarah Gran***

 Let's Encrypt delivers certificates in a automated manner using the ACME protocol which implies no manual action from the site owner nor the certificate authority.
 So, let's speak now a little about the automation aspect!